Access control in the water industry

-The Locken solution does not require cables for access points or doors as the padlock and lock cylinders are passive.
+The Locken access control solution does not require cables for access points or doors as the padlock and lock cylinders are passive.
 Our keys provide the necessary power and hold the access rights data.
 Electronic cylinders can easily replace existing cylinders and do not require any special maintenance, making the Locken access control solution especially suited to remote sites and clean water aqueducts.

 Access control in extreme weather

 As well as being located in remote areas, water industry facilities can be exposed to harsh environments.
 Water treatment amenities and pumping stations, for instance, are constantly subjected to high levels of humidity and moisture.
 Similarly, coastal sites are at the mercy of sea air, which speeds up the rust formation process.

 Thus, access control hardware must be resistant enough to withstand corrosion caused by bad weather and the other effects of a harsh climate.
 Locken delivers a certified solution to this particular issue with cylinders that meet the requirements of the EN 1670 corrosion resistance standard and offer a IP66-67-68-69 rating to guarantee maximum protection.
 What’s more, the latest-generation electronic keys use inductive technology for contactless information exchanges between the key and the cylinder.
 This technology allows the electronic key to transmit access rights to the cylinder, even if the humidity at the site has oxidised the surface of the lock or salt and dust deposits have settled.
 In other words, bad connections no longer prevent information from being transmitted between the key and lock.